HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ![Identity Matrix](https://raw.githubusercontent.com/HishamT/Intro-to-Matrix-Algebra/main/identity_matrix_3.png "Identity Matrix")

-Multiplication by an identity matrix yields the original matrix and this is one of the few times where matrix multplication is commutative!
+Multiplication by an identity matrix yields the original matrix.
+This is one of the few times where matrix multplication is commutative!
 * **A** **I** = **I** **A** = **A**

 Another special matrix we will consider is the **inverse matrix** of a general matrix **A** denoted as **A**<sup>-1</sup>.
 This inverse matrix is only defined for square matrices and bears the special property:
 * **A** **A**<sup>-1</sup> = **A**<sup>-1</sup> **A** = **I**

-However, generating an inverse matrix for **A** is a fairly complex task that is beyond the scope of this introductory lesson on matrix algebra and merits its own dedicated article.
+However, generating an inverse matrix for **A** is a fairly complex task that is beyond the scope of this introductory lesson on matrix algebra.
+The procedure for computing an inverse matrix merits its own dedicated article.
 Often times, courses in linear algebra devote one full lecture solely to calculating the inverse of a matrix.
-As with matrix multiplication, the calculation of an inverse matrix is not practical to be performed by a human and thus the use of a computer is necessary.
+As with matrix multiplication, manually performing the calculation of an inverse matrix is not practical, therefore we resort to using a computer to perform this computation for us.
 We will see how to do this in Python later in this article.

 ## Matrix Algebra in Python

 When dealing with large matrices, the use of a computer is necessary to carry out the operations mentioned in the previous section.
-There are many software packages available that facilitate the maniuplation of a matrix as well as libraries that exist for common computer languages which allow us to perform the necessary computations.
-The main language we will be using to work with a matrix is Python (Python3) and specifically the NumPy library.
+There are many software packages available that facilitate matrix operations.
+For many common computer languages, libraries exist that allow us to work with matrices efficiently.
+The language we will be using is Python (Python3) and the NumPy library.
 We assume you are familiar with basic Python syntax and how to write Python code.
 We also assume you know how to download and install libraries using the `pip` command.

 In order to use NumPy, we must first import it:
 ```python